Access4all/adg/pages/knowledge/screen-readers/so-buggy/README.md

 # How screen readers work - and why they seem so buggy

-**Sitting on top of another application, screen readers announce the underlying content - often trying to compensate for inadequate presentation by both the underlying application and its content.
+**Sitting on top of another application, screen readers announce the underlying content - often trying to compensate for inadequate presentation by both the underlying application (ie. browser) and its content (ie. website).
 This is a very hard task and prone to regressions, as we try to explain here.**

 [[_TOC_]]